-3.6.1.1 Basic Alternative 1 (Preferred Alternative)
+3.6.1.1 Interim Alternative 1 (Preferred)

-Basic Alternative 1 would recondition up to 5 existing combustion turbines for reliability/reserve power and upgrade transmission and distribution (T&D) systems.
-This would not require construction of new baseload power generation facilities or enlargement of the existing footprint of the combustion turbines.
-This work would be undertaken by the GPA on its existing permitted facilities or by a Special Purpose Entities (SPEs).
-Reconditioning would be made to existing GPA permitted facilities at the Marbo, Yigo, Dededo (2 units), and Macheche combustion turbines to provide required peaking power/reserve capacity.
+Interim Alternative 1 would recondition existing combustion turbines and upgrade transmission and delivery (T&D) systems and would not require new construction or enlargement of the existing footprint of the facility.
+This work would be undertaken by the Guam Power Authority (GPA) on its existing permitted facilities.
+Reconditioning would be made to existing permitted facilities at the Marbo, Yigo, Dededo No. 1, and Macheche combustion turbines.
 These combustion turbines are not currently being used up to permit limits.
 T&D system upgrades would be on existing above ground and underground transmission lines.
 This alternative supports Main Cantonment Alternatives 1 and 2 and Main Cantonment Alternatives 3 and 8 would require additional upgrades to the T&D system.